coleman2246/Out-of-Stock-Reminder/README.md

 - silent             should the terminal be silent
 ```

-By default the notification method if just by terminal.
-Which is equivalent to :
+By default the notification method is just by terminal.
+Which is equivalent to:
 ```
 python3 Main.py
 ```